« Back to home

 I personally love the JetBrains tools.

-When I started to code with the Eclipse, Netbeans, ADT tool (For android development on Eclipse), Text editors and others tools, I thought to myself:
+When I started coding with Eclipse, NetBeans, ADT (for Android development on Eclipse), text editors, and other tools, I thought to myself:

-“The development with these tools is pretty cool, but the tolls are very far from being awesome, can they be better?”
+“The development with these tools is pretty cool, but the tools are very far from being awesome.
+Can they be better?”

-So, after some time with a hard time with these tools I had the opportunity to try Intellij Idea working with Java development.
+After struggling with these tools for a while, I had the opportunity to try IntelliJ IDEA for Java development.

-I must be honest to say that at first, I found the IDEA IDE a little complicated, but because it was seemed to be years apart from everything that had worked with.
-When I got how to work with this tool, I really loved everything on it.
+I must be honest: at first, I found the IDEA IDE a little complicated because it seemed years ahead of everything I had worked with before.
+But once I got the hang of it, I really loved everything about it.

-Now, after some time working with code, I already worked with almost all Jetbrains’ technologies like PyCharm, RubyMine, WebStorm, PHPStorm, DataGrip, YouTrack and so on and I really loved all of them.
+Now, after some time working with code, I’ve worked with almost all of JetBrains' technologies like PyCharm, RubyMine, WebStorm, PHPStorm, DataGrip, YouTrack, and so on, and I really loved all of them.

-On this article I will talk a little about the Android Studio IDE and Intellij IDEA platform.
+In this article, I will talk a little about the Android Studio IDE and IntelliJ IDEA platform.

 The IntelliJ IDEA IDE

-The IDEA is a leading Java IDE that’s published by a company named JetBrains.
-It’s available for Windows, Mac OS X, and Linux and can be downloaded from jetbrains.com/idea link.
-The IntelliJ IDEA is build mainly from Java development.
+The IDEA is a leading Java IDE published by a company named JetBrains.
+It’s available for Windows, Mac OS X, and Linux and can be downloaded from jetbrains.com/idea.
+IntelliJ IDEA is built mainly for Java development.

-There are two editions: the community edition is completely free and includes everything you need to do basic Java programming.
-With this version you can build everything from consul to web based applications.
+There are two editions: the Community Edition is completely free and includes everything you need to do basic Java programming.
+With this version, you can build everything from console to web-based applications.

-But there’s also a more advanced: the Ultimate edition that adds a lot more tools.
-There are tools for coding in JavaScript, for working with Java Enterprise Edition web applications and for working with databases.
-IntelliJ IDEA ultimate requires a paid license.
-You can find out more about that version from the JetBrains website.
+But there’s also a more advanced: the Ultimate Edition that adds a lot more tools.
+There are tools for coding in JavaScript, for working with Java Enterprise Edition web applications, and for working with databases.
+IntelliJ IDEA Ultimate requires a paid license.
+You can find out more about that version on the JetBrains website.

 You can also find a comparison on the JetBrains website for these two IDEA editions.